ahelal/kitchen-goss/Readme.md

 ## Intro
 [GOSS](https://github.com/aelsabbahy/goss.git) is a tool for validating a server's configuration.
 This kitchen plugin adds Goss support as a validation to kitchen.
+Since GOSS is written in GO lang.
+This plugin use sftp to push tests to remote machines no ruby is needed to run verify.

 ## How to install